phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

  /vault/whitelist_mussel.cvd (Signatures, Included)
     File specific whitelist.
     Required if whitelisting option in phpmussel.ini is enabled and if you wish to have specific files whitelisted.
-Can remove if option is disabled or if you don't require whitelisting (but files will be recreated on update).
+Can remove if the option is disabled or if you don't require whitelisting.
     ~
  /vault/xmlxdp_clamav_regex.cvd (Signatures, Included)
  /vault/xmlxdp_clamav_regex.map (Signatures, Included)